rCLOSED CHURCHES WITHIN THE PRESENT

 Leave downtown Scranton heading south on US

 11 (Pittston Avenue).
-Go about 7 blocks to
+Go about 7 blocks

-Birch Street, a main intersection.
-Turn
+to Birch Street, a main intersection.

 corner of Birch Street and Prospect Avenue.